Speech development milestones checklist

 The first step on the way to verbal communication begins with emotional connections.

-As that infant reciprocates, they demonstrate their own feeling of belonging, safety, and happiness.
+As an infant reciprocates communication by smiling and making eye contact they demonstrate their own feeling of belonging, safety, and happiness.
 These babies are aware of and will attempt to imitate their parents’ facial expressions, gaze, and even eyebrow movement.
 This silent exchange is the first step in bonding and communication.

 Emotional Connection Delay?